DoglasRocha/DoglasRocha/README.md

 <h2 align="center">Hi 👋!
-My name is Doglas and I'm a Information Systems student, from UTFPR, Curitiba, Brazil</h2>
+My name is Doglas and I'm a Information Systems student at UTFPR, from Curitiba, Brazil</h2>

 ###